xcube-dev/xcube-cds/README.md

 $ conda activate xcube
 ```

-The latesst version of xcube can be built from source like this:
+Alternatively, the latest version of xcube can be installed from the soure code
+repository like this:

 ```
 $ git clone https://github.com/dcs4cop/xcube.git